Ohio State University Marching Band: Instrumentation

-The Ohio State University Marching Band consists of 228 student musicians, with an all-brass and percussion instrumentation based on the tradition of British brass bands.
+The Ohio State University Marching Band consists of 228 student musicians, with an all-brass and percussion instrumentation based on the tradition of British brass bands (other than the tenor drums).
 The pregame block seen at each home game consists of 192 members, with the remaining 36 as alternates.
 An additional bass drum, pair of cymbals, and tenor drum join the block for the halftime performance.
-The band has no auxiliary groups connected with it.
+The band has no auxiliary groups connected with it unlike most bands.

 Tryouts for the band are held in August each year, with all newcoming and returning candidates assessed on their musical and marching abilities.

-The block is divided into rows, which are each assigned a letter: A, B, C, E, F, H, I, J, K, L, M, Q, R, S, T, or X. Each row has a designated squad leader and an assistant squad leader, who are chosen by their peers.
-Squad leaders assist the directing staff with teaching marching technique, music memorization, and maintaining band morale.

-The rows are paired in sister rows as follows: A-X, B-T, C-S, E-R, F-Q, H-M, I-J, K-L. Each row in the 192 block band contains the following:
+The block is divided into rows, which are each assigned a letter: A, B, C, E, F, H, I, J, K, L, M, Q, R, S, T, or X. The rows are paired in sister rows as follows: A-X, B-T, C-S, E-R, F-Q, H-M, I-J, K-L. Each row in the 192 block band contains the following: